 List of Translators

-The following are references you can view or purchase that will help you translate many old documents yourself.
+The following reference books will help you to understand and translate many old documents.

 They can be ordered through the PGSA Store.
 Click on the title for details.

 “In Their Own Words – Volume I Polish”